lyoncodes/Bus-Mall/user-stories.md

 3)
     As a Focus Group Member, I want the module to be very easy, so that I don't have to work too hard on thinking about anything other than the products.
 4)
     As a Focus Group Member, I want instructions for usage to be equitable and encompassing of diversity.
 I don't want to see elevated language or lofty terms--so that I don't feel like the module is aimed at someone else.
+If the focus group feels that way, they are way more likely to just 'click-through'.